Whiteline Springs, Wheels and Tires

 We wanted to start off with a simple lowering spring upgrade.
-We also wanted to gain some stiffness and change the look of the car but did not need to make the jump to coilovers yet as the car is still pretty stock and we actually really like the oem dampers.
-We opted for a set of lowering springs from Whiteline that where a direct fitment for our CTR.
+We wanted to gain some stiffness and change the look of the car but did not need to make the jump to coil-overs yet as the car is still pretty stock.
+We actually like the OEM dampers.
+We opted for a set of lowering springs from Whiteline that were a direct fitment for our CTR.

 Part #: WSK-HONO17

 This spring set-up was just what we were looking for.
 The OEM front spring is 4.7kg/mm (263 lb/in) and is 4.2kg/mm (235 lb/in) in the rear.
 This new set up gave us a more rear bias car which is what we where after.
 We wanted to get this car to rotate some more in the corners and this set up helps do that while still being comfortable on the daily.
 Install of the front lowering springs on the Type-R are different than that of all the other trim levels of Civic because of the R’s unique suspension design.
 We will include a how-to video on our YouTube Channel for spring installation in the future.
 See the “Pro-Tip” below for a jump start.